Sponsors of

 CUT 7, as auctioned by H & H in 2005.
 Pictured left is Mike

-Lewis spinning a WSM Sprite as Robbie
+Lewis in WSM 206 as Robbie

-carries on in 113 DJB at Silverstone.
+takes the inside line in 113 DJB at Silverstone.
 After David rolled DJB at the Boxing

-Day meeting at Mallory in 1966, Mike Lewis bought it and asked Douglas to design a WSM bodyshell which was then raced
+Day meeting at Mallory in 1966, Mike Lewis bought it and asked Douglas to design a WSM bodyshell, which was then raced

 successfully by Mike.
 Robbie also briefly owned WSM 202, the second built